pretix/pretix-docs/docs/topics/plugins/presale-saml.md

 `Encrypt/Sign/Require ...`

-:   Does what is says on the box - please inquire with your IdP for the necessary settings.
+"Does what is says on the box - please inquire with your IdP for the necessary settings.
 Most settings can be turned on as they increase security, however some IdPs might stumble over some of them.

 `Signature / Digest Algorithm`

-:   Please chose appropriate algorithms, that both pretix/your SP and the IdP can communicate with.
+"Please chose appropriate algorithms, that both pretix/your SP and the IdP can communicate with.
 A common source of issues when connecting to a Shibboleth-based IdP is the Digest Algorithm: pretix does not support `http://www.w3.org/2009/xmlenc11#rsa-oaep` and authentication will fail if the IdP enforces this.

 `Technical/Support Contacts`

-:   Those contacts are encoded into the SPs public meta data and might be displayed to users having trouble authenticating.
+"Those contacts are encoded into the SPs public meta data and might be displayed to users having trouble authenticating.
 It is recommended to provide a dedicated point of contact for technical issues, as those will be the ones to change the configuration for the SP.

 ## Event / Authentication configuration